 Australia is at a crucial juncture.
-We have just experienced two years of very slight population growth during the covid pandemic.
+We have just experienced two years of very slight population growth (due to births).
 Not since 1916 during WWI has anything like this occurred.
 Australians now have the rarest of opportunities to assess the value of a stable population.

 For decades federal governments have foisted recklessly fast immigration-driven population growth on the Australian public.
 Politicians can no longer claim this is ‘inevitable’ and ‘unstoppable’, as the Prime Minister has done.
 They are clearly choosing a policy that most Australians oppose.
 The government’s call for a return to high (or even higher) immigration levels coinciding with a federal election has for the first time ever, made immigration an election issue.
 But is it enough?